How did the Greeks win the Battle of Marathon?

 In all, it is estimated that around 6000 Persians died in the Battle of Marathon, while only 192 Athens soldiers were killed.

-The Greek general Callimachus was among the dead.
+Unfortunately, the Greek general Callimachus was among the dead.

-However, when they arrived, they found that the Athenians soldiers had quickly marched back from Marathon and were ready to fight again.
+When they arrived, they found that the Athenians soldiers had quickly marched back from Marathon and were ready to fight again.

-Sparta did eventually fulfil its promise to send troops, and 2000 Spartan hoplites arrived in Athens well after the battle was over.
+It is important to note that Sparta did eventually fulfil its promise to send troops, and 2000 Spartan hoplites arrived in Athens well after the battle was over.

 They were so surprised to learn of Athens' stunning victory, that the Spartans asked to be shown the battlefield themselves.